All Episodes

 Seems to me I hear constant complaining about Medicare and Medicaid, VA.

-The answer to the question of course it's rhetorical.
+The answer to the question, of course, it's rhetorical.

-Um they don't provide anything and everything whenever somebody wants it.
+They don't provide anything and everything whenever somebody wants it.

-The government today runs programs which deny people certain procedures and medicines and devices, and Obama never mentions that.
+The government today runs programs which deny people certain procedures and medicines and devices.

-So today the Obama administration is denying people certain care.
+So today, the Obama administration is denying people certain care.

-Today the Obama administration serves as the largest insurance company in America, and they say no all the time.
+Today, the Obama administration serves as the largest insurance company in America, and they say no all the time.

 Medicare is an insurance program, Medicaid.